Charlotte Murchison

 Charlotte built a significant collection of fossils during the Murchisons’ travels, as well as studying and drawing as a lifelong pursuit.
 Applying what she had been taught by the painter Paul Sandby, she created geological sketches of important features.
 With many of her sketches, she often did not focus on the geological features in detail, but instead created a more emotive illustration of the landscape.

 Through her work, she also helped her husband to develop many of his publications.
 Many of her illustrations, such as "Valley of Gosau", were incorporated into works her husband published.
 Charlotte is also often credited with being a significant influence on her husband’s career.
-Unfortunately, on one of the trips she took with her husband, she contracted malaria and suffered complications for the rest of her life, until succumbing to the disease at the age of 80.
+On one of the trips she took with her husband, she contracted malaria and suffered complications for the rest of her life, until succumbing to the disease at the age of 80.

 Charlotte Murchison died on 9 February 1869 at Belgrave Square, London.
 She was buried at Brompton Cemetery in London.

 Personal life

 Charlotte was born to parents General Francis Hugonin (d.
 1836), who was later described as highly intelligent by his daughter Charlotte, and Charlotte Hugonin née Edgar (d.
 1838), who was a talented florist and botanist according to her daughter.
 At age 27, she met Roderick Impey Murchison, a soldier, and they married later that year, on 29 August 1815.

 In 1816, the young couple went on a tour of France, the Alps, and Italy, where Charlotte closely observed the various distinctive forms of plant life found among rock formations in the areas they visited.
 After spending the winter in Genoa, they travelled to Rome and stayed into the summer, where Charlotte fell ill and nearly died of a malarial fever.
 Although she recovered, the effects of the illness persisted throughout her life.

-While in Rome, the Murchisons became lifelong friends with Mary Somerville (1780–1872), who would later write of them in her autobiography, describing Charlotte as "an amiable accomplished woman, [who] drew prettily and - what was rare at the time - she had studied science, especially geology, and it was chiefly owing to her example that her husband turned his mind to those pursuits in which he afterwards obtained such distinction."
+While in Rome, the Murchisons became lifelong friends with Mary Somerville (1780–1872), who would later write of them in her autobiography, describing Charlotte as "an amiable accomplished woman, [who] drew prettily and – what was rare at the time – she had studied science, especially geology, and it was chiefly owing to her example that her husband turned his mind to those pursuits in which he afterwards obtained such distinction."

 Following their trip to Europe, the Murchisons moved to Barnard Castle, County Durham.
 During their time here, Charlotte continued her collecting and studying of minerals, although her husband had settled into a life apart from geology.
 After spending years at her pursuits, Charlotte – along with Sir Humphry Davy – convinced Roderick to continue his study of geology.
 In 1824, the couple moved to London in order for Roderick to attend lectures on the subject.